Crew commander: Differences between the term "crew manager" and "crew commander"

-Some firefighters dislike the use of the term "manager", as it implies an administrative role rather than a front line role.
+Some firefighters dislike the use of the term "manager", as it implies an administrative role rather than a front-line role.

 Ranks to roles

 Confusingly, firefighters and fire officers still wear markings on their uniforms to identify their role and status or seniority in the Fire Service.
 This has caused many firefighters and officers to question what "rank to roles" has really achieved.

-The new ranks to roles system has caused some confusion amongst firefighters on the fire ground, and from an administrative point of view at officer level.
-For instance a firefighter would have traditionally known that a divisional officer was a high-ranking officer in the brigade and should be addressed as "Sir" or "Ma'am" (and sometimes should be saluted).
-However some divisional officers are now known under "role names".
+The new ranks to roles system have caused some confusion amongst firefighters on the fire ground, and from an administrative point of view at officer level.
+For instance, a firefighter would have traditionally known that a divisional officer was a high-ranking officer in the brigade and should be addressed as "Sir" or "Ma'am" (and sometimes should be saluted).
+However, some divisional officers are now known under "role names".

-In the old rank system there would have been a "divisional officer" responsible for training new recruits, or a divisional officer in the fire safety department.
+In the old rank system, there would have been a "divisional officer" responsible for training new recruits, or a divisional officer in the fire safety department.
 Clearly both officers are of the same rank but perform different roles.

 The new regime tries to resolve this by calling the divisional officer responsible for recruit training a "training manager" whilst the divisional officer in fire safety is a "fire safety manager".

-If the officer in question is wearing rank markings on his / her uniform, other personnel can immediately determine his or her seniority.
-But if the officer corresponds by email, letter or telephone giving their new title other personnel may not be able to distinguish the officer's level of authority or seniority.